-Española is the southernmost of the Galápagos

-islands, it has a large number of endemic species - the Española mockingbird, the Española lava lizard, and the waved albatross.
+Because Española is one of the most isolated islands, it has a large number of endemic species - the Española mockingbird, the Española lava lizard, and the waved albatross.

-- > Punta Suarez for it's variety and - > Gardner Bay This expansive white sand beach attracts napping sea lions
+- > Punta Suarez for it's variety and quantity of wildlife. - > Gardner Bay This expansive white sand beach attracts napping sea lions